pmorie/osb-starter-pack/README.md

 build the image, deploy the broker into your Kubernetes, and add a `ClusterServiceBroker` to the service-catalog.

+## Using a Dataverse Service

+### Provisioning a Service

+To provision a service, click on a dataverse subtree icon on the service catalog.
+You will be prompted to enter your API-token for this subtree (optional).
+The broker will check that your token has the credentials necessary to access that dataverse.
+The provision step will fail if your token is invalid.

+### Service Binding

+Upon successful provision, the bind step will create a secret with the dataverse coordiates and your credentials.
+Use this secret in your application.

 ## Goals of this project

 - Make it easy for clients to interact with Dataverse